SquidDev/LuaCompilerProject/doc/types/TypeDefinitions.md

 local a:string|number = "Hello"    -- Using syntax sugar
 local b:Union<String, Number> = 23 -- Equivilent
 ```
+Both component types are valid values for the union, and the union is a valid type for both component types.

 ## Interfaces in greater depth
 Interfaces describe a structure.
 In their simplest form they act as an alias for a type: